tebeka/talks/conda-pyconil-2017/playbook.md

     $ python --version
     $ conda info

-We use conda both to create environment and install packages.
+We use conda both to create environments and install packages.
 If you don't work in environments (docker for example) you can install directly to the root environment.

-    $ conda create -n pyconil
+    $ conda create --name pyconil
     $ ls /miniconda/envs/pyconil
+    $ ls /miniconda/envs/pyconil/bin

-Not even python! conda environments system levels, not just Python.
+Not even python! conda environments system level environment, not just Python.
 Let's add Python.
 First we activate the environment

     $ source activate pyconil
     $ which conda

     $ conda install python

+As I said before you pick the version of Python to install.

 You can specify the Python version you want.